sajeev-68/AI-dataset-enhancer/README.md

 # Vulnerability Enhancement Pipeline

-A distributed system for enhancing vulnerability descriptions using Docker containers and Ollama LLMs with parallel processing capabilities.
+A distributed system for enhancing datasets using Docker containers and Ollama LLMs with parallel processing capabilities.

 ## 🚀 Overview

-This pipeline processes large datasets of vulnerability analyses (such as those from the Juliet Test Suite) and enhances their descriptions using AI models.
+This pipeline processes large datasets of vulnerability analyses and enhances their descriptions using AI models.
 It's designed to handle up to 17,000+ samples efficiently through parallel processing across multiple Docker containers.

+## Note
+Some things to consider:

+- This pipeline uses a specific format for the json file(no csv, sorry!), but it can easily be changed in the master and worker script to suit any dataset(not only vulnerability datasets)
+- The prompt used is a custom one, feel free to change the format of the prompt, the max new tokens and the temprature
+- This only works for linux/wsl with nvidia gpus(with support for the cuda container toolkit)
+- The code can adapted to even create samples from scratch, but the quality depends on the model that is pulled.

 ### Key Features

 - **🔄 Parallel Processing**: Distributes workload across multiple Docker containers
-- **📊 Real-time Monitoring**: Live progress tracking with visual progress bars
 - **💾 Automatic Checkpointing**: Saves progress every 100 entries to prevent data loss
 - **🎯 GPU Memory Management**: Efficiently shares GPU resources across workers
-- **📁 Flexible Data Formats**: Supports various JSON structures
 - **🔧 Resume Capability**: Automatically resumes from checkpoints after interruptions

 ## 🏗️ Architecture